thecochenille/mlops-zoomcamp/cohorts/2024/01-intro/homework.md

 Now let's use the feature matrix from the previous step to train a model.

-* Train a plain linear regression model with default parameters
+* Train a plain linear regression model with default parameters, where duration is the response variable
 * Calculate the RMSE of the model on the training data

 What's the RMSE on train?